 In this workshop we'll introduce the core concepts of Slurm and show you how to use it.
 You'll learn how to submit Linux jobs to Slurm, specify your jobs' requirements, and figure out what those requirements are.
 Ideally you'll come to the workshops with one or more Linux jobs to run, and by the end of the workshop you'll have them running in Slurm.
+Everything we'll learn applies in the Silo environment as well.

 Time: 3:00 - 4:00